Rodney Rice hadn’t played a college basketball game in 600 days.

 The Clinton native joined Maryland men’s basketball shortly after.
 At the Terps’ media day in October, Rice set simple goals for himself returning from a long hiatus: to stay healthy and play basketball again.
 He expected to be a little rusty initially, and said he may need a few games to get back into the flow of things.

-It took him just one half to do that in Maryland’s season opener against Manhattan on Monday.
+He turned out to need just one half in Maryland’s season opener against Manhattan on Monday.

 Despite missing his three first-half shot attempts, Rice found his groove in the second period where the Terps outscored the Jaspers by 27 points.
 He tied for the team lead in the second half with 11 points.